 We learn from archaeology and ancient texts that one of the most common types of human sacrifice was “foundation sacrifice,” where children or adults were executed and placed, sometimes in jars, under the walls and gates of cities.
 The British anthropologist and historian, Nigel Davies writes:

 “Another very common form of human sacrifice was the rite of interring adults or children in the foundations of new buildings of under city gates or bridges.
 Foundation sacrifice springs from a primitive fear of anything new or doing an act for the first time.
 A new building is also a form of intrusion on the domain of the local spirit, whose anger may be aroused and who therefor has to be appeased.
 The buried person is not only a peace offering to this local spirit; his soul becomes a protective demon for the building.
-When the city of Tavoy in the extreme south of Burma was built, and eyewitness was able to testify that a criminal was put into each post-hole in order to become a guardian spirit. …Archaeology supports the Bible’s account of such foundation sacrifices [as that of Hiel the Bethelite].
+When the city of Tavoy in the extreme south of Burma was built, an eyewitness was able to testify that a criminal was put into each post-hole in order to become a guardian spirit. …Archaeology supports the Bible’s account of such foundation sacrifices [as that of Hiel the Bethelite].
 In the sanctuary in Gezer were found two burnt skeletons of six-year-old children and the skulls of two adolescents that had been sawn in two.
 At Megiddo a girl of fifteen had been killed and buried in the foundations of a large structure.
-Excavations show that the practice of interring children and adults under new buildings was widespread and some were evidently buried alive” (Human Sacrifice in History and Today; William Morrow and Company, New York, 1981, pp. 21, 22, 61).
+Excavations show that the practice of interring children and adults under new buildings was widespread and some were evidently buried alive.”a

 The way the Hebrew text is worded, that “in [or “with”] Abiram his firstborn he founded her [Jericho], and with Segub, his youngest, he set up her gates,” makes it quite clear that Hiel did not have two tragic accidents while building Jericho, but rather sacrificed his sons to appease the gods and to become protective demons for his newly rebuilt Jericho.